 Spring is finally here.
 The clocks have gone back, the evenings are drawing out, and the mornings are getting lighter.
 I’m not great in the winter, I suffer from SAD and so this time of year signals easier and brighter times ahead.
 Being out on the Moor in the fresh air, on my own with just my thoughts and enjoying exploring Dartmoor has always been ‘mind-saver’ and offers me an escape from the drudgery and boredom of sitting behind a desk five days a week.

 I decided to try something different, something I’d not considered before, to try and walk around the NE edge of the mire and use the higher ground to keep my feet dry all together by bypassing the monster bog.
-I had studied the map and also Google Earth to look for possible crossing places over the River Swincombe and planned a route.
+I’d studied the map and also Google Earth to look for possible crossing places over the River Swincombe and planned a route.
 I parked my car at the same spot I had done last year when I crossed the mire (SX608708), put my boots on and decided that I should go for the gaiters too.
-I rarely wear gaiters however on Fox Tor Mire it’s always an essential piece of kit…. even though I wasn’t planning on getting my feet wet!
-I marched off down the hill toward to cottages at Whiteworks, followed the track up to the boundary wall and followed the wall along until I came to a little river marked as ‘Strane River’ on the OS map.
-I didn’t fancy the balancing act needed to cross the pole that continued the boundary wall and so I hopped over the wall and found a crossing spot 20m upstream.
-I continued to follow the boundary until I was level with the spot where the valley narrowed and the Swincombe flowed away from Fox Tor Mire.
+I rarely wear gaiters however on Dartmoor’s Bogs it’s always an essential piece of kit…. even though I wasn’t planning on getting my feet wet!
+Marching off down the hill toward to cottages at Whiteworks, I followed the track up to the boundary wall and followed the wall along until I came to a little river marked as ‘Strane River’ on the OS map.
+The obvious way to cross appeared to be a balancing act across a pole which formed part of the boundary; there was too much chance of falling in so instead I hopped over the wall and found a crossing spot 20m upstream.
+I continued to follow the boundary until I was level with the spot where the valley narrowed and the Swincombe flowed away from the mire.

 I made my way across the rough ground down to the river and started looking for the crossing places I’d identified on Google Maps.
 Inevitably they turned out to be useless as the river was too wide, fast or deep and so I set out searching for alternatives.
 The problem at this spot is that the river is divided into several channels by old mining works which meant I was actually going to have to make several crossings.
 I made my way across several of the riverlets however when I got to the last one I just couldn’t find a safe way across and ended up moving further into the mire searching for a crossing spot.
 Eventually I found one and got across however this left me far deeper into the mire than I had anticipated at the start.
 I stood there taking stock of my surroundings, looking for the easiest and safest way out of the bog and identified what looked like better ground about 30m away.